rustic0la/cumpol/README.md

 # cumpol

- A ToDo app managed to save todos and separate them into lists, topics and spaces.
-Besides it can fetch todos as links to web resources.
+ A ToDo app with extended capabilities.
+It is managed to save todos and separate them into lists, topics and spaces.
+Besides it can fetch todos as links to web resources (work in progres).

  ### Stack:
- - graphQL
+ - graphQL (with Subscriptions through websockets)
  - Prisma
  - PostgreSQL
  - React